Intermediate statistics: addressing the Landau diamagnetism problem: Introduction

-In this paper, we shall address the issues of fractional statistics of $q$-fermions and F-anyons ($F$-type systems) and explore a comparison among them.
-Whereas the former case does not respect an exclusion principle in general, the latter respects at least the Pauli exclusion principle.
-We shall focus our attention on the study of the Landau diamagnetism problem \cite{lan}, which continues to raise issues of great relevance today \cite{oze,omer}, mainly due to the inherent quantum nature of the problem.
-It can also be used as a phenomenon to illustrate the essential role of quantum mechanics on the surface and perimeter, the dissipation of the statistical mechanics of non-equilibrium, and others.
-In the present study we present how the magnetization and other thermodynamic quantities in the Landau diamagnetism problem depend on the deforming parameter of two model developing intermediate statistics.

-The paper is organized as follows.
-In Sec.~\ref{alg} we introduce the algebra of the $q$-fermions and F-anyons, where we describe $q$-deformed occupation numbers.
-In Sec.~\ref{qdld} we develop the Landau diamagnetism problem working with both types of $q$-deformation and in Sec.~\ref{con} we make our final comments.
+The aim of this work is to address the issues of fractional statistics of (i) $q$-fermions and (ii) $F$-anyons ($F$-type systems).
+Although the latter case does not obey an exclusion principle in general, the former case obeys at least the Pauli exclusion principle.
+In particular, we extend the results from the literature for $q$-fermions by considering {\it second order terms} in the expansion of the grand partition function.
+Furthermore, we will explore the analytical results, and make {\it comparisons between both cases}.
+We thus focus our attention on the study of the Landau diamagnetism problem \cite{lan}, which continues to raise issues of great relevance nowadays \cite{oze,omer,am1,am2}, mainly due to the inherent quantum nature of the problem.
+It can also be used as a phenomenon to illustrate the essential role of quantum mechanics on the surface and perimeter, the dissipation of the statistical mechanics of non-equilibrium, and other relevant physical problems.
+In the present study we show how the magnetization, and other thermodynamic quantities, in the Landau diamagnetism problem, depend on the deforming parameter of the two scenarios considered ($q$-fermions and $F$-anyons).
+This paper is organized as follows.
+In Sec.\ II we introduce the algebra and the Jackson derivative for $q$-fermions.
+The algebra for $F$-anyons is described in Sec.\ III.
+We develop the Landau diamagnetism problem working with both types of $q$-deformation (and make comparisons between them) in Sec.\ IV.
+Finally, in Sec.\ V we summarize the main results obtained in this work and make our final comments.

-\section{$q$-fermions Algebra}
+\section{$q$-Fermions Algebra}

-Let us now turn our attention to thermodynamics and statistical mechanics of fermions based on $q$-deformed algebra.
-We have following deformed anticommutation relations
+In this section we shall focus our attention to the thermodynamics and statistical mechanics of fermions based on the $q$-deformed algebra.
+Let us start from the deformed anticommutation relations \cite{nar2},

-where $f$ and $f^{\dagger}$ are the deformed fermionic annihilation and creation operators and $\hat{N}$ is the fermion number operator.
-Also, $q$ is the model deformation parameter.
-This algebra cannot be reduced to the following standard fermion oscillator algebra due to the relation $f^2\neq 0$: \be ff^{\dagger} + f^{\dagger}f = 1.\ee
+Here $f$ and $f^{\dagger}$ are the deformed fermionic annihilation and creation operators and ${N}$ is the fermion number operator, and $q$ is the {\it deformation parameter} of the model.
+We remark that this algebra cannot be reduced to the following standard fermion oscillator algebra due to the relation $f^2\neq 0$, \be ff^{\dagger} + f^{\dagger}f = 1.\ee